Sauron (Marvel Comics): Second transformation into Sauron

-Lykos was again transformed into Sauron when the Toad used a device of his own design to force Lykos to drain the life energy of Tanya, which killed her in the process.
-Sauron then joined the Toad's Brotherhood of Evil Mutants, despite not being a mutant.
-Alongside them, he battled X-Force, and killed Cannonball.
-Sauron was apparently shot dead by Cable, and his body was thrown by Cable to the Morlocks.
-Sauron was later revealed to have survived the gunshot wound, and battled X-Factor.
-Sauron went on to menace the X-Men and other heroes on a number of occasions.
+Lykos is again transformed into Sauron when Toad uses a device of his own design to force Lykos to drain the life energy of Tanya, killing her in the process.
+Sauron then joins the Toad's Brotherhood of Mutants, despite not being a mutant.
+Alongside them, he battles X-Force, and injures Cannonball.
+Sauron is apparently shot dead by Cable, and his body is given to the Morlocks.
+Sauron is later revealed to have survived.